 Finally, we explore the behavior of \sourceshort in terms of its argon-to-oxygen abundance ratio.
-The argon enrichment is in fact expected to closely follow that of iron in galaxies, in virtue of a non-negligible contribution from SNe-Ia: therefore, the O/Ar abundance ratio has been identified as a good proxy of O/Fe, reflecting the level of $\alpha$-enhancement and its connection to the timescales of star-formation and chemical evolution \citep[e.g.][]{Arnaboldi_M31_PNe_2022, Bhattacharya_argon_2025, Stanton_excels_2025}.
-On the O/Ar vs Ar/H diagram (right-hand panel of Fig.~\ref{fig:abundance_patterns}, and proxy for O/Fe vs Fe/H), \sourceshort follows the trend outlined by local galaxies and chemical evolution models of the solar neighborhood (orange track) and the M31 disc (modeled between 3 and 14 kpc, purple track) \citep{kobayashi_origin_2020, Arnaboldi_M31_PNe_2022}, occupying the region around the `knee' of the relationship where the contribution of SNe-Ia starts to be significant and the abundance pattern deviates from the plateau expected for pure CC-SNe enrichment.
-More specifically, the chemical evolution model track of the solar neighborhood from \citep{kobayashi_origin_2020} crosses the \sourceshort value on the O/Ar vs Ar/H diagram at a time of $\sim3.4$~Gyr after the initial burst of star-formation, closely matching (considered the involved uncertainties) the age of the Universe at the source redshift, i.e. $\sim2.96$~Gyr.
+The argon enrichment is in fact expected to partially follow that of iron in galaxies, in virtue of a non-negligible contribution from SNe-Ia; therefore, the O/Ar abundance ratio has been identified as a good proxy of O/Fe, reflecting the level of $\alpha$-enhancement and its connection to the timescales of star-formation and chemical evolution \citep[e.g.,][]{Arnaboldi_M31_PNe_2022, Bhattacharya_argon_2025, Stanton_excels_2025}.
+On the O/Ar versus Ar/H diagram (right-hand panel of Fig.~\ref{fig:abundance_patterns}, and proxy for O/Fe versus Fe/H), \sourceshort follows the trend outlined by local galaxies and chemical evolution models of the solar neighborhood (orange track) and the M31 disc (modeled between 3 and 14 kpc, purple track) \citep{kobayashi_origin_2020, Arnaboldi_M31_PNe_2022}, occupying the region around the "knee" of the relationship where the contribution of SNe-Ia starts to be significant and the abundance pattern deviates from the plateau expected for pure CC-SNe enrichment.
+More specifically, the chemical evolution model track of the solar neighborhood from \citep{kobayashi_origin_2020} crosses the \sourceshort value on the O/Ar versus Ar/H diagram at a time of $\sim3.4$~Gyr after the initial burst of star-formation, closely matching (considering the uncertainties involved) the age of the Universe at the source redshift, i.e., $\sim2.96$~Gyr.